 Step 4: Import the Companies without Family Tree

-The companies without a family tree relation can be imported directly using the Upload4_wo_FT.csv file as described in Step 1, using the Upload1_mapping.sdl mapping file, which has no Parent ID mappings.
+The companies without a family tree relation can be imported directly using the Upload4_wo_FT.csv file as described in Step 1, without the Parent ID mappings.

 Step 5: Validate the data